 This is especially important if you suffer from regular ocular migraines, which are severe headaches accompanied by visual disturbances like auras.

-Ocular migraines are considered a stroke risk factor, almost 3x-ing your risk of a stroke.
-Therefore, if your headache is accompanied by visual disturbances, auras, vertigo, or stabbing pain, you should seek medical attention.
+Ocular migraines are considered a stroke risk factor, tripling your risk of a stroke.
+Therefore, if your headache is accompanied by visual disturbances, auras, vertigo, or stabbing pain, you should seek medical attention for an MRI or CT scan to diagnose the cause of your headache.

 Why Time Is Critical to Save a Life

-If you think you are having a stroke, it’s important to head to the emergency room as soon as possible.
+If you think you are having a stroke, it’s important to go to the emergency room as soon as possible.

 When a stroke occurs, the oxygen-deprived brain cells begin to die.
-As the supply of blood stays blocked, more brain damage happens.
+As the supply of blood is blocked, there may be additional brain damage .

-Fortunately, when stroke patients receive timely treatment, doctors can preserve as much brain tissue as possible.
-As a result, post-stroke disabilities are minimized.
+When stroke patients receive timely treatment, doctors may be able to preserve brain tissue as possible and post-stroke disabilities are minimized.

 Don’t hesitate to seek medical attention if you think someone is having a stroke.
 You could save a life.